bogdanRada/asana_exception_notifier/README.md

 *String, optional*

 Who will be assigned by default to the task that is going to be created.
-(Default: 'me')
+(Default: 'me').
+Can be disabled by setting it to NIL value

 ##### assignee_status

 *String, optional*

 The status of the task (Default: 'today').
-The task will be marked for today, because the exception happened today.
+The task will be marked for today.
+Can be disabled by setting it to NIL value.

 ##### due_at

-*String, optional*
+*Time, optional*

 The due date of the task (Default: Time.now.iso8601).
 This will show when the exception actually happenned by setting the due date.
+But you can disable this if you send NIL value.

+##### due_on

+*Time, optional*

-But you can disable this if you send NULL value.
+The due date of the task (Default: ni).
+This will show when the exception actually happenned by setting the due date.
+But you can disable this if you send NIL value.

 ##### hearted

-*String, optional*
+*Boolean, optional*

-The due date of the task (Default: false).
+This flag is used to heart the task created or not (Default: false).

 ##### projects